rezakj/iCellR/README.md

 	<img src="https://genome.med.nyu.edu/results/external/iCellR/example1/AllConds_clusts_knetl.png"/>
 </p>

-- Pseudotime Abstract KNetL map (PAK map)
+### Pseudotime Abstract KNetL map (PAK map)

-This is very helpful to see the distances or similarities between different communities.
-The shorter and thicker the lines/links (rubber bands) are the more similar the communities.
-The nodes are the clusters and the edges or links are the distance between them.
+This approach is very useful for visualizing the distances or similarities between different communities.
+The shorter and thicker the lines or links (rubber bands) are, the more similar the communities.
+In this visualization:

+- Nodes represent clusters, and
+- Edges or links represent the distances between clusters.

 ```r
 pseudotime.knetl(my.obj,interactive = F,cluster.membership = F,conds.to.plot = NULL)